tc39/proposal-record-tuple/README.md

 This means that `.pop()` or `.shift()` will return the new array instead of the extracted value, in order to extract the value, we're going to introduce `.last()` and `.first()` on the const array.

-## Immutable prototype chain ansd classes
+## Immutable prototype chain and classes

 TBD